2-vector bundles: Cohomology with values in crossed modules

-An \emph{abelian} Lie group $A$ induces a crossed module, denoted $\mathscr{B}A$, with groups $H:=A$ and $G:=\{e\}$.
-Any Lie group $G$ induces another crossed module, denoted $G_{dis}$, with groups $G$ and $H:= G$, $t=\id_G$ and the conjugation action of $G$ on itself.
+\begin{example} An \emph{abelian} Lie group $A$ induces a crossed module, denoted $\mathscr{B}A$, with groups $H:=A$ and $G:=\{e\}$.
+Any Lie group $G$ induces another crossed module, denoted $G_{dis}$, with groups $G$ and $H:= G$, $t=\id_G$ and the conjugation action of $G$ on itself. \end{example}

-The easiest and most natural kind of morphism one can consider between crossed modules, called \emph{strict homomorphism}, is a pair of group homomorphisms $G \to G'$ and $H \to H'$ that strictly respect all structure of the crossed modules.
-For example, every smoothly separable crossed module $\Gamma$ sits in a sequence

-of strict homomorphisms, consisting of the obvious maps.
-A slightly weakened version of morphisms are \emph{crossed intertwiners}, which consist of two group homomorphisms that only respect the structure of the crossed modules up to a certain 2-cocycle, see \cite[App.
-A]{Nikolause}.
-Relevant for this article are \emph{weak morphisms}, also known as butterflies \cite{Aldrovandi2009}.
-An \emph{invertible butterfly} (or \emph{weak equivalence}) between crossed modules $t_1: H_1 \to G_1$ and $t_2: H_2 \to G_2$ is a Lie group $K$ together with Lie group homomorphisms that make up a commutative diagram